 Our exciting year of Stronghold draws to a close with the final offseason competition MadTown Throwdown, hosted by Team 1323 MadTown Robotics in Madera, California, on November 10th to 12th.
 We went all out at this competition, bringing our enlarged scouting team and all three robots: 1678, our main competition robot used in the 2016 season, 9678, our practice robot, and 8678, an offseason project dubbed as “minibot”.

-The most exhilarating part of the competition, however, was the final showdown between 1678 and 9678 in the finals, where these two practically identical robots clashed against each other for three intensive matches.
-The tension exploded in the second match, when 1678 lost all its points due to a foul and transformed their unbroken winning streak into a deadlock.
-However, in the end, 1678 triumphed with its partners Team 971 Spartan Robotics, 5817 Uni-Rex, and 4171 BayBots.
+The most exhilarating part of the competition, however, was the final showdown between our team and 9678 in the finals, where these two practically identical robots clashed against each other for three intensive matches.
+The tension exploded in the second match, when we lost all of our points due to a foul and transformed their unbroken winning streak into a deadlock.
+However, in the end, our team triumphed with its partners Team 971 Spartan Robotics, 5817 Uni-Rex, and 4171 BayBots.